src in: https://www.youtube.com/embed/OcFCGK_qzlo?feature=oembed&enablejsapi=1&origin=https://www.soundrelief.com

 Our top priority has always been the health and well-being of our patients and employees, so we are remaining open as of right now under our classification of “essential healthcare personnel” per CDC Guidelines.
 That being said, we are taking every precaution to keep our staff and patients healthy.

 Whether you’ve been a patient of ours for years or if you’re new to tinnitus and our clinics, please reach out.
-If you’re a new patient considering our practice, we are offering free 30-minute consultations to get your questions and concerns answered.
 We’ve implemented new, HIPAA-compliant video appointments so we can stay in touch with you in a healthy and safe way.
 These appointments do not require you to download any programs or subscriptions.